fabiocuri/debruits/README.md

    - Add "jenkins" as the namespace.
    - Select "Disable https certificate check".
    - Create a new credential named "k8s-token" as a long text, and paste the TOKEN value.
-5. Create and run a new pipeline.
+5. Create and run a new pipeline pointing to this project.